 Hiking, kayaking, scuba diving, swimming, boating, mountain biking… There’s so much to enjoy in Abel Tasman, which we list in our 10 Amazing Things to Do in the Abel Tasman National Park.
 However, because most of us have limited time, budget (and suffer from decision fatigue), we’ve put together a more concise list of the must-dos in Abel Tasman.
 Nevertheless, we definitely recommend sticking around the area if you can, so check out these cheap accommodations options in Abel Tasman so you can stick to your budget.

 1. Do the Abel Tasman Coast Track

 Hike from golden sand beach to golden sand beach and all the native forest in between on the 60km Abel Tasman Coast Track.
-The 3-5 days adventure is one of the New Zealand Great Walks meaning that the hut facilities and track itself is very well maintained.
-It’s also considered one of the easier Great Walks with only a few hill climbs along the way.
+The 3-5 days adventure is one of the New Zealand Great Walks meaning that the hut facilities and the track itself are very well maintained.
+It’s also considered one of the easier Great Walks with only a few hill-climbs along the way.
 Be aware that there are a couple of major tidal crossings so take this into account when preparing your hike.
 There are also options for day hikes along the coastal track.

 Location: Between Marahau and Totoranui.
 Water taxi services are available from Kaiteriteri and Marahau.

 The waters of the Abel Tasman National Park are so inviting!
 Accept the invitation and get out on the water with one of the many boat trips going into the Abel Tasman National Park.
 Try a sailing trip for something quiet and relaxing or an eco-boat tour to learn about the fascinating flora and fauna of the national park along the way.